DigitalFabricationLab-NYIT-SoAD/resources/README.md

 ## Lab Rules

-  Top priority is safety
+  * Top priority is safety.

-  Clean up after yourself
+  * Clean up after yourself.

-  If in doubt, ask for help
+  * If in doubt, ask for help.

-  Respect staff, student workers, each other, and the space/machines/tools
+  * Respect staff, student workers, each other, and the space/machines/tools

-  The lab is a shared space - put your name/date/contact info on all materials and tools do not leave the shop
+  * The lab is a shared space - put your name/date/contact info on all materials and tools do not leave the shop

-  Students must complete the Lab Orientation before using any machines/tools
+  * Students must complete the Lab Orientation before using any machines/tools

 ## Fab Lab Equipment

-Laser Cutters

-3D Printers

-CNC Mills

-Wood Shop Tools

-## Hours

-Manhattan 10am-5pm M-F

-Old Westbury 10am-7pm M-F

-## Available Tools & Tutorials:

 [LaserCutters](LaserCutters/README.md)